daechi73/Jcodes/README.md

 Personal portfolio for my Software developer journey.
 Built by using react.js

-Components used:

-Navbar
+Features:

-- has a single element that turns into a drop down menu once hovered/clicked.
-- Sticks to the user's screen at a fixed position as they scroll through the page.
+- Nav bar turns into a drop down menu once hovered/clicked and sticks to the user's screen at a fixed position as they scroll through the page.
+- Hovering mouse over the blinking arrows below the welcome message will jump to next section.

-Composed of 3 main sections/components.
+Composed of 3 main sections

 1. Home: Welcome page.
 2. About: Brief introduction to my journey as a programmer.